The Best Time to Visit Rome - Plan Your Perfect Trip

 In the dead of winter, it can be dreary, with rain, maybe some snow, and grey skies.

 Personally, I love Rome in August, especially because many Italians leave the city and Rome becomes quieter and languid, particularly around Ferragosto.
-I also just love the light in Rome in summer.

-And as much as I love to be warm, winter is my secret favorite time of year in Rome.
 I love the quiet, and I even love the grey skies, although there are plenty of crisp clue-sky days in Rome in winter!

 Clearly the two best times to visit Rome weather-wise are spring and autumn.
-And those are the times when it is the most crowded in Rome.

 Considering that many people share my love of quiet Rome in winter, I think if I had to pinpoint a "worst time to visit Rome", it might be in June/July, when the city is super hot and muggy and also very crowded.

-But if that's the only time you can travel, do not let that stop you!
 I've got pages about how to keep cool in Rome and how to escape the crowds.

 And as a Rome-lover, I agree, there is no bad time to visit Rome.